In April 2019, a video supposedly showing a chicken being hypnotized went viral on social media:

 This is a genuine, unaltered video of a chicken reacting to a line being drawn in the sand directly in front of it.
 However, while this practice is often described as “hypnosis,” Dimitrios Beredimas, an agronomist and blogger at Strange Animals, noted that it would be more accurate to say that this chicken is in a state of “tonic immobility.”

-This video appears to have originated on the Insane Monkey YouTube page in April 2019.
+This video appears to have originated on the Insane Monkey YouTube page.
 That version was accompanied by the following description:

 This video shows you how it really works by drawing a single line in front of a chicken or a rooster and they become hypnotized almost instantly and will not move until the line is gone.
 This really works and i have done it many times and so have all my neighbors and family who have chickens and roosters.